Okeechobee is the county seat of Okeechobee County, the immediate area surrounding Lake Okeechobee.

 Fishing is a main industry in the town, with catfish, bass and speckled perch being the main catches.
 It is also an agricultural center for Okeechobee Country.

-The Speckled Perch Festival is held annually in March in honor of the famous Lake Okeechobee fish.
-The first festival was in 1965, and there is one also scheduled for 2021.
+The first festival was in 1965, and there is one also scheduled for 2022.

 Other towns around Lake Okeechobee include Buckhead Ridge, Lakeport, Taylor Creek, Port Mayaca, Canal Point, Pahokee, South Bay, Belle Glade, Clewiston, Moore Haven and a few smaller places.